SELECT WORK

 REMOTE UNMODERATED INTERVIEWS IN USERZOOM

 Usability data was gathered both qualitatively and quantitatively.
 Participants used the "think-out-loud" method as they attempted to complete tasks and click tests like this one generated heat maps so we could see how users intuitively wanted to use the product.
+(UserZoom, 2020)

 REMOTE UNMODERATED INTERVIEWS IN USERZOOM